 About this Artist

-The group sings from a traditional music called isicathamiya (is-cot-a-ME-Ya), which developed in the mines of South Africa, where black workers were taken by rail to work far away from their homes and their families.
-Poorly housed and paid worse, the mine workers would entertain themselves after a six-day week by singing songs into the wee hours on Sunday morning.
-When the miners returned to the homelands, this musical tradition returned with them.
+The group sings from a traditional music style called isicathamiya (is-cot-a-ME-Ya), which developed in the mines of South Africa.
+It was there that black workers were taken to work far away from their homes and families.
+Poorly housed and paid, the mine workers would entertain themselves after a six-day week by singing songs into the wee hours on Sunday morning.
+When the miners returned to their homes, this musical tradition returned with them.

-During the 1970s Ladysmith Black Mambazo established themselves as the most successful singing group in South Africa.
-In the mid-1980s, Paul Simon visited South Africa and incorporated the group's rich tenor/alto/bass harmonies into his famous Graceland album – a landmark recording that was considered seminal in introducing world music to mainstream audiences.
+During the 1970's Ladysmith Black Mambazo established themselves as the most successful music group in South Africa.
+In the mid-1980s, American singer/songwriter Paul Simon famously visited South Africa and incorporated the group's rich harmonies into the famous Graceland album (1986) – a landmark recording considered seminal in introducing World Music to mainstream audiences.

-In addition to their work with Paul Simon, Ladysmith Black Mambazo have recorded with numerous artists, including Stevie Wonder, Dolly Parton, Sarah McLachlan, Josh Groban, Emmylou Harris, Melissa Etheridge, and many others.
-They have provided film soundtrack singing for Disney’s The Lion King, Part II as well as Eddie Murphy’s Coming To America, Marlon Brando’s A Dry White Season, James Earl Jones’ Cry The Beloved Country, and Clint Eastwood’s Invictus.
-A film documentary titled On Tip Toe: Gentle Steps to Freedom, the Story of Ladysmith Black Mambazo, was nominated for an Academy Award.
-They have even appeared on Broadway, where they were nominated for a Tony Award.
+In addition to their work with Paul Simon, the group has recorded with Stevie Wonder, Dolly Parton, Sarah McLachlan, Josh Groban, Emmylou Harris and many others.
+They have provided music for many movies, have appeared on Broadway and even had a documentary film, On Tip Toe: The Story of Ladysmith Black Mambazo, nominated for an Academy Award.

-Ladysmith Black Mambazo carries a message of Peace, Love, and Harmony as they travel the world year after year.
+Joseph Shabalala retired in 2014, handing the group leadership to his four sons, Thulani, Msizi, Sibongiseni and Thamsanqa.
+In their hands and with their voices, the future of the group is assured to continue for years to come.
+Ladysmith Black Mambazo carries a message of Peace, Love and Harmony as they travel the world year after year.
 They bring this message, in song and dance, to every theater they perform in.
-We hope you will join them as they sing their message.
+We hope you will join them as they spread their message.